wp-plugins/gravity-forms-post-updates/readme.txt

 ## 1.2.11 - 2014-09-09

-- Locked updates to current form id instead of all forms on page.
+- Allow updates to be locked to current form id instead of all forms on page.

 ## 1.2.10 - 2014-09-07